OrangeNostril/sfaster/README.md

 * `-B`, `--big-input` Add this flag if you're processing a very large input (ie: many pieces).
 It should typically run faster, but will take a few seconds to recompile before it starts.
 Clang++/G++ is required to use this flag.
 Due to how compilers work, there's a chance this version could have a significantly different (faster or even slower) runtime than the default version.
 * `-T`, `--turbo` Run in Turbo mode: uses all the cores of your computer to run large inputs several times faster than normal.
 Works best if you don't have other programs open.
     * G++ (not Clang++) is required to use both `-B` and `-T` simultaneously.
 No compiler is needed to run `-T` alone.
+* `-b`, `--b2b` Set b2b restrictions.
+Choose `"tetris"` to return solutions where the only clears are tetrises, `"tspin"` to return solutions where the only clears are tspins, `"b2b"` to return solutions where b2b is maintained (either tspins or tetrises), or `"none"` for no restrictions.
+Defaults to `"none"`.
+    * Currently setting to `"tspin"` guarantees no solutions since you can't PC with only tspins, but a mode that doesn't require ending with a PC is coming soon.

 ### NEW AND UPCOMING FEATURES
 #### New features: